shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 ### 1. **Data Preparation**
 We will begin by **ingesting** the data from **HuggingFace**, specifically the dataset **Unified-Language-Model-Alignment/Anthropic_HH_Golden**.
-After ingesting, we will **load** the dataset for further processing.
+After ingesting, we will **load** the dataset for further processing, and we will transform data into **llama instruction** format that llama accepts for finetuning.

 ![Data Preparation Code](path/to/screenshot1.png)